Mining in ancient Rome: Hydraulic mining

 The Romans used hushing, a method of hydraulic mining that uses water to erode the rock.
 This would be accomplished by using holes to funnel water into the area, thus breaking it up.
 The water was supplied to the area through aqueducts, and it would then be stored in a tank, which would flood the area when opened.
 Following this process, fire was used to heat the rock, which was subsequently quenched with water, thus cracking the rock through thermal shock.
 The Romans also used ground sluicing, which is the use of tunneling equipment or excavation equipment to mine stream beds.
+An example of this has been excavated from a site on the Segre River, six miles from the Roman city of Iulia Livica (present-day Llívia) in the Pyrenees.

 Shaft sinking

 Shaft sinking was the most dangerous and most difficult form of mining in ancient Rome.
 Due to its high cost, it was only used to collect the most valuable metals in Roman society.
 This technique involved digging tunnels underground, allowing workers to extract the ore.
 Access to these mines and tunnels was provided by shafts which were usually around 3-6 sqft and lined with wood.
 They also served as ventilation.
 Roman mines were notorious for their poor ventilation systems.
 Poisonous gasses often poured into the mines, and noxious air was common in silver mines.